 This ratio is obtained by dividing NSS debt by total personal income and is an indicator of the state's ability to repay debt obligations by transforming personal income into revenues through taxation.
-This is one ratio rating agencies review when establishing the state's credit rating.
+Rating agencies use this ratio when establishing the state's credit rating.
 Personal income projections are provided by the Texas Comptroller of Public Accounts.

-Ratio 3 is 0.46 percent for fiscal year 2020 and declines to 0.41 percent for fiscal year 2024.
+Ratio 3 is 0.46 percent for fiscal year 2021 and declines to 0.39 percent for fiscal year 2025.
 These figures are below the rating agency benchmark of 2 percent.